 Over the past several years, both the U.S. and Canadian governments have mandated that all producers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for many decades.
-The R-22 and HCFC mandates are suppose to have the HVAC industry shift to a more earth friendly refrigerant with a technical code R410A.
+These refrigerants have been commonly used in air conditioners and heat pumps for many decades.
+These mandates are suppose to have the HVAC industry turn to a more earth friendly refrigerant with a technical label R410A.
 R410A has been verified to be safer for the environment.

 In late 2010 the majority of air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-These units are more commonly called “dry charged units”.
-These A/C units can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
+These systems are more commonly called “dry charged units”.
+The units can legally be sold and installed which permits your Cleveland area HVAC contractor to charge the unit on-site with R22.
 R22 is still legal for AC repair or service for a few more years.
-The reason for these Dry Charged Units is to provide the greater Cleveland area a more simple and cost effective replacement option for central air conditioners and heat pumps.
-However, these units also circumvent the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.
+The purpose of these Dry Charged Units is to provide the greater Cleveland area a more simple and affordable replacement option for central air conditioners and heat pumps.
+However, these units also bypass the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

 Reasons to buy an R-410A refrigerant system

-Current R-410A systems have many benefits to Cleveland homeowners that Dry Charge units do not.
-Some of the benefits include:
+Current R-410A systems offer benefits to Cleveland homeowners that Dry Charge units do not.
+A sample of the benefits include:

 - Increased energy efficiency for reduced cost of comfort

 - Current production refrigerant solutions guaranteeing longer life and extended availability of refrigerant